 Source Material’s other films have screened at: Northern Wave Film Festival (Nominated: Best Music Video), BAFTA and Academy Award qualifying Flickers Rhode Island International Film Festival, CAPITOL Dance & Cinema Festival, Golden Shorts Film Festival.
 Press for music videos has been published in: i-D, Fact Magazine, Under the Radar, Pitchfork, and Stereogum.

-Source Material’s most recent release is Shay’s second dance film, Mother Melancholia
+In 2022 Source Material released Shay’s second dance film, Mother Melancholia

 , Graphic Design & Branding